 So in order to address and help alleviate some of these issues, we took advice from several dyslexia experts – most notably, Dr. Sue Fowler and her team at the Dyslexia Research Trust, Reading Clinic and Oxford University.

 Over the last fifteen years the Trust have carried out extensive research, trials and visual assessments on over 10,000 children.
-Results found that the application of a specific shade of blue filter to help stabilize letter movement and of yellow, to minimize blurring, was extremely successful in the majority of children suffering with visual disturbances and had either improved or completely eliminated their problems – resulting in a rapid improvement in reading skills.
+Results found that the application of a specific shade of blue filter to help stabilize letter movement and of yellow, to minimize blurring, were extremely successful in the majority of children suffering with visual disturbances and had either improved or completely eliminated their problems – resulting in a rapid improvement in reading skills.